jackywang135/JW3DDiceView/README.md

 Allows you to easily implement a 3D DiceView into your application.

-Used in App [Dice Field 3D](https://itunes.apple.com/us/app/dice-field-3d/id946490633?mt=8) in the App Store.
+Used in App [Dice Field 3D](https://itunes.apple.com/us/app/dice-field-3d/id946490633?mt=8) in the App Store [Open Source](https://github.com/jackywang135/Dice-Field-3D)

 You may
 * Add Dice